-Job Scope: Child & Adolescent Therapists provide behavioral health services in an outpatient community based program serving children, adolescents, and transitioning youth, ranging from age 3 to 24.
-Engage client/families in treatment planning and motivational enhancement while planning evidence based services to most effectively attain the client’s clinical goals.
-Specific team assignments and duties will be determined based on clinical expertise, experience, interest and credentials.
+Job Scope: Child & Adolescent Therapists provide behavioral health services in an outpatient community based program serving individuals ages 3-24 years old and their families.
+Therapists will engage client/ families in treatment planning and motivational enhancement while planning evidence based services to most effectively attain the client’s/ family’s clinical goals.
+Specific team assignments and duties will be determined based on clinical expertise, experience, interest, and credentials.

-Provide case management services to assist clients and their families with access to needed benefits and services
+Provide case management services to assist clients and their families with access to needed benefits and service.

-Work cooperatively with Child & Adolescent Services team members to assure clients timely access to quality services
+Work cooperatively with Childhood Services team members to assure clients timely access to quality services

 Implement evidenced based practices to ensure use of effective and efficient treatment that best address client needs